 Fauci Voices Cautious Optimism About Moderna Vaccine, Calling Trial 'Quite Promising'

-Dr. Anthony Fauci expressed "cautious optimism" about the initial results from a coronavirus vaccine trial — results that were widely celebrated this week — and says it remains "conceivable" that a vaccine for the deadly pathogen could be available by the end of the year.
+Dr. Anthony Fauci expressed "cautious optimism" Friday about the initial results from a coronavirus vaccine trial — which were widely celebrated this week — and said it remains "conceivable" that a vaccine for the deadly pathogen could be available by the end of the year.

-Amid a global arms race for a vaccine, the nation's leading infectious disease expert said Friday in an interview with NPR that he was encouraged by findings from the Phase 1 trial of a vaccine under development by researchers at the Massachusetts-based biotech company Moderna.
-On Monday, the company said the vaccine appears both safe and capable of stimulating in test subjects the type of immune response needed to ward off an infection.
+Amid a global race for a vaccine, the nation's leading infectious disease expert said in an interview with NPR that he was encouraged by findings from the phase one trial of a vaccine under development by researchers at the Massachusetts-based biotech company Moderna Inc. On Monday, the company said the vaccine appears both safe and capable of stimulating in test subjects the type of immune response needed to ward off an infection.

 But the company, which is developing the vaccine in collaboration with the National Institute of Allergy and Infectious Diseases, which Fauci leads, has yet to publish detailed results from the trial, fueling concerns among researchers about how much the announcement can be trusted.

-Addressing those concerns, Fauci said full details from the trial are now being compiled by his team at the NIAID, but said, "Having looked at the data myself, it is really quite promising."
+Addressing those concerns, Fauci said his team at the infectious disease institute is compiling full details from the trial but said, "Having looked at the data myself, it is really quite promising."

-"The vaccine induced what we call neutralizing antibodies, as opposed to just binding antibodies, and neutralizing antibodies are antibodies that actually can block the virus," said Fauci.
+"The vaccine induced what we call neutralizing antibodies, as opposed to just binding antibodies, and neutralizing antibodies are antibodies that actually can block the virus," Fauci said.
 The results were "even better than we thought," he said, "and they did it at a moderate dose of the vaccine."

 Fauci said full results would be submitted to a peer-reviewed journal, most likely within a few weeks.
 If all goes according to plan, Fauci said it is possible that a vaccine could be available within a matter of months — a timeline that would shatter the years-long process typically required to produce a vaccine.